Teach2Breach/dev/injections/snapinject/README.md

   *As always, this is a Proof of Concept, to highlight techniques you can use for maldev.
 In this case, I am focusing on using PSSCaptureSnapshot API to create a snapshot of a target process and show how you might then inject into the snapshot process.
 Note that the snapshot process is a clone process that gets created in a suspended state.<BR><BR>
   It is not completely OPSEC friendly.
 Although the enum used to obtain the process handle with NtGetNextProcess and DuplicateHandle are stealthy, I am using a really standard injection after that.
 It also has some obvious gotchas, like the shellcode being in plaintext in the program and not encrypted at compile time or anything.
 So, as usual, learn from the code and use what you like.
 It's not meant to be ready to compile and run on target.<BR><BR>
   Fun note though...
-Even in its shitty state, only the shellcode trips Defender :)*
+Even in its shitty state, only the shellcode trips Defender :)*<BR><BR>
+  Also, the target <process_name> is case sensitive.
+I'm too tired to fix it right now.
+Maybe later.
+Enjoy.